metagov/daostar/DAOIPs/daoip-5.md

             "isPaid": <OPTIONAL: A Boolean true/false indicating that an approved grant is fully paid, and no additional funds should be expected from the grant pool.>, "payouts": [ <OPTIONAL>
                 {
-                "type": "<The type of the payout transaction, e.g. CallDataEVM.>", "value": {"<The values of the payout transaction, e.g. operation, from, to, value, data, and so on.>"}
+                "type": "<The type of the payout transaction, e.g., CallDataEVM, StripePayment, InvoicePayment, OnchainTransaction>", "value": {"<Details specific to the payout type, such as operation, from, to, value, data, and other relevant transaction details>"}
-                "proof": "<The transaction hash or other evidence that the payout was made.>", }
+                "proof": "<Evidence of the payout, such as a transaction hash, payment ID, or a link to verify the payout>", }
             ]
         }